 Banners on reddit are standard IAB ad sizes - 300x250s in the sidebar, and 300x100s for front page (or subreddit) takeovers.

-A link below each banner allows a redditor to discuss the ad in its own reddit post, and mousing over the banner lets a redditor vote it up or down, using Adzerk's adFeedback extension.
+A link below each banner allows a redditor to discuss the ad in its own reddit post, and mousing over the banner lets a redditor vote it up or down, using Adzerk's adFeedback feature.
 A downvote removes an ad from the redditor's inventory, and provides feedback to the advertiser and reddit's ad team about ad quality.